What are Acceptance Criteria? Examples, Types & Templates

 1. Start early (but not too early)

-You need to have your acceptance criteria in place before you start developing your software.
+Additionally, you need to have your acceptance criteria in place before you start developing your software.
 That way, all your developers will know what they need to look out for.

 2. Don’t make your criteria too broad or too narrow

-If you have more than five entry requirements per user story, look at splitting the story into two.
+Furthermore, if you have more than five entry requirements per user story, look at splitting the story into two.
 It’s generally better to have more concise user stories than a handful of unwieldy ones.

 3. Keep your acceptance criteria simple and jargon-free